 Gatineau National Park

-Not content to merely ice skate, but really wanting to embrace winter in all its glory.
+Not content to merely ice skate, but wanting to embrace winter in all its glory.
 I also tried snow-shoeing, which I found surprisingly easy.
 I went to Gatineau National Park, which is probably why I didn’t notice the cold.

-Although I may never come around to declaring winter my favorite season, I have learned that it can be a blast.
-Especially if you go where it’s always a party, and you have the right socks.
+Although I may never come around to declaring winter my favorite season, I have learned that it can be a blast—especially if you go where it’s always a party and you have the right socks.

 If You Go